 You are here

-15 Things to Do on Memorial Day Weekend in Washington, DC
+The Best Things to Do This Memorial Day Weekend in Washington, DC

 Pay tribute to America’s heroes and celebrate the start of summer this Memorial Day weekend in the nation’s capital.

 There’s no better place to spend Memorial Day weekend than Washington, DC.
 Memorials are our specialty, and DC celebrates with unique and meaningful events and exhibits designed to recognize the selfless service of our active duty military and veterans.
 Experience the country’s largest Memorial Day parade, hear thousands of motorcycles roar through the District during Rolling Thunder and more during this start-of-summer holiday.

 The National Memorial Day Parade ushers marching bands, youth groups, floats, performers and, of course, veterans, down Constitution Avenue.
 This televised parade is the largest of its kind in the U.S. and honors those who have served or presently serve in the U.S. military.
 This year's parade is scheduled for Monday, May 27 at 2 p.m.
 Arrive early for the best viewing options.

 The Rolling Thunder Motorcycle Rally brings together motorcycle riders from all over the U.S. to honor POWs and MIAs who served their country during the Vietnam War.
 This “ride for freedom” draws more than 900,000 riders, featuring a route that starts at the Pentagon and winds through West Potomac Park.
 The rally goes down on Sunday, May 27.